tundra-code/aurora/lib/note/README.md

 Notes are just json objects.
 They have these main keys:
 - `id`: auto-incremented id
 - `uuid`: a uuid
+- `created_at`: when note was created.
+Should be unix timestamp?
+- `updated_at`: when note was last updated
 - `tags`: an array of tag objects.
 Tags have a single string.
 - `attributes`: this is an array of attribute objects.
 Attributes have:
   * `key`: a string naming the type of attribute (e.g. "title")